jlooper/azure-space-mystery/app/game/rocket/en/rosetta/increase.md

 ---
-backdrop: images/bg.jpg
+backdrop: images/comet.jpg
 ---

 # Increase your distance

-Great choice!
-You reduced your distance to the sun and thus avoided hitting the comet and avoided passing through one of its tails.
-That’s how it’s done!
+Although reducing the distance would be a bit safer, you avoided hitting the comet and are are now passing through its ion tail.

 <Page url="continue" instructions="" action="Pass the comet" condition="none" />